NVIDIA/NVFlare/docs/getting_started.rst

 your FLARE application code, and run the Simulator within the Docker container with all dependencies installed.

-Ways to Run NVFLARE
+Ways to Run NVFlare
 ===================
-NVFLARE can currently support running with the FL Simulator, POC mode, or Production mode.
+NVFlare can currently support running with the FL Simulator, POC mode, or Production mode.

 FL Simulator is lightweight and uses threads to simulate different clients.
 The code used for the simulator can be directly used in production mode.

+Starting in 2.5, NVFlare supports running the FL Simulator with the Job API.
+The :ref:`Job API <fed_job_api>` allows you to build jobs programatically and then export them or directly run them with the simulator.

 POC mode is a quick way to get set up to run locally on one machine.
 The FL server and each client run on different processes or dockers.